portworx/px-docs/cli-reference-int.md

 keywords: portworx, pxctl, command-line tool, cli, reference
 sidebar: home_sidebar
 ---
 The Portworx command-line tool, `pxctl`, is available on every node where PX is running.
-It is exposed at the host at `/opt/pwx/bin/pxctl`.
-The CLI is designed to display human readable output by default.
+It is available at the host at `/opt/pwx/bin/pxctl`.
+The CLI is designed to accept and display human readable input and output by default.
 In addition, every command takes in a `-j` option such that the output is in machine parsable `json` format.

 In most production deployments, you will provision volumes directly using Docker or your scheduler (such as a Kubernetes pod spec).
 However, pxctl also lets you directly provision and manage storage.
 In addition, the pxctl has a rich set of cluster wide management features which are explained in this document.